All Episodes

 It started basically as an organization to give the far right hell.

-The founder moved directly across the street from Liberty University, was a ghostwriter for Jerry Falwell, and then became like an adversary in all things related to whether LGBT people should be included in the what is understood as the kingdom of God or as God's children.
+The founder moved directly across the street from Liberty University, was a ghostwriter for Jerry Falwell, and then became like an adversary in all things related to whether LGBT people should be included in what is understood as the kingdom of God or as God's children.

-So we live into that legacy of relentless nonviolent resistance, which is not a hidden away kind of resistance, but rather one that goes directly to folks having real conversations that doesn't shy away from the Bible or theology or what we've been taught, really sticky questions like is there a hell?
+So we live into that legacy of relentless nonviolent resistance, which is not a hidden away kind of resistance, but rather one that goes directly to folks having real conversations that doesn't shy away from the Bible or theology or what we've been taught.

 Am I going?